How many times have you been asked to do something and said, “Yes” when you truly meant, “No?”

 In coaching and in therapy, boundary setting involves checking in, clarity, and valuing your desires to determine if a requested action, task, or commitment is supportive of your goals and intentions, BUT there is more to it.
 It also involves how we interact in the world – our conversations, how we make requests and how much value we place on our own desires, time and well-being.

-Here are three keys shared in transfomative coaching sessions to set boundaries and unlock your true, genuine “YES” and feel respected at home, at work and in the community.
+Here are three keys shared in transformative coaching sessions to set boundaries and unlock your true, genuine “YES” and feel respected at home, at work, and in the community.

 - Identify what you want and your priorities.
 It is easy to be swayed by work pressures, competition, and family obligations.
 Pay attention to the “shoulds” and “have tos.”
 I see these as “red flags” or warning signals.
 It will be helpful if you have specific intentions already established involving work, home/family and socially/community involvement.
 Write your priorities down in your calendar or planner with time frames.
 Then before you commit, you can say you need to refer to your calendar and give yourself time to check-in.